ThompZon/el_finder/README.md

 * % bundle install
 * Switch to using jQuery instead of Prototype
 * Add `config.assets.precompile += %w( jquery-ui.css elFinder/main.js elFinder/js/elfinder.min.js  elFinder/css/elfinder.min.css)` to config/application.rb
-- Note elFinder version may be in path, it might be easier to debug using elfinder.full.js and css instead of the "min"-versions
+- NOTE: elFinder version may be in path, it might be easier to debug using elfinder.full.js and css instead of the "min"-versions
 * Add the following action to a controller of your choosing.

 ```ruby